 This is the ‘Broken Backlinks’ process in brief:

 We presume that you have completed steps 1 and 2 (a list of keywords and decent content), stage 3 we have paraphrased from Moz as they explain it a lot better than we can:

 Once you have identified your keywords, you will want to pair them with prospecting phrases.
 Below are the search terms to use in Google or Bing to find the relevant resource and links pages like “intitle:resources” or “inurl:links.”

 You can find an extensive list of these prospecting phrases here >> https://moz.com/blog/the-broken-link-building-bible/

 In step 4 you will now have a huge list of websites that will need to be whittled down based on their Domain Authority.
 To do this we recommend downloading the Moz SEO Toolbar, which is free and can tell you this information at a glance.

 Step 5 is to look for 404 errors on these pages to see where the opportunity lies.
 We recommend Check My Links, another free add-on and tool.
-Click onto the pages that you have identified on websites with a decent DA, check that the content is relevant and if it is use the tool.
+Click on the pages that you have identified on websites with a decent DA, check that the content is relevant and if it uses the tool.
 If the content is not 100% what you have available, could you write it?